Chemotherapy

 No more than twice a week, but probably no less than once every 10 days.
 Wash day can strike fear in to people using scalp cooling, as washing your hair will really release those shed hairs, leaving a shower drain that is hard to look at, but this is exactly why it’s so important.
 Washing your hair won’t pull it out, just as brushing, but it reveals and liberates the already loose shed hair.
 For all hair care advice, please visit our helpful hair care blog www.coldcaphaircare.com

-In the UK usually the nurses or clinical staff on the chemo ward do cap fitting, but in the US the patient has their own cap and takes responsibility for the fitting.
+In the UK usually the nurses or clinical staff on the chemo ward do cap fitting, but in the US the patient has their own cap and often takes responsibility for the fitting.
 You are your own best advocate, never be afraid to speak up if you are unhappy with the way your cap has been fitted.

 The most important thing to be aware of is that the cap is fitted centrally and evenly.
 The cap must be in contact with your crown (no bulges or bubbles that may mean the silicone cap is not in contact with any part of your scalp).
 It is important that the cap covers the hairline at the front but only by a couple of millimetres below, therefore not covering the forehead, (this is where the headband can come in useful to protect your forehead).
 The cap shouldn’t gape at the back of your head and once the neoprene cover is on top of the silicone cap, pull the bungee cords tight.